CChangala/practice/concepts.md

  *
  * Types of Functions:
  *   1. Void Functions:
  *      - Do not return a value.
+(They do take parameters)
  *      - Syntax: void functionName() { }
  *
  *   2. Return Functions: